 May 30.
 Sir James Yeo sent two gun boats up Sandy Creek, 16 miles to the west of Sackett's Harbour to capture stores.
-They were attacked by a United States force of 150 regulars, 200 Indians and a strong body of militia. loss of 8 killed and 20 wounded the remaining 120 British surrendered.
-After a against Fort Erie which surrendered, being held by but 170 British.
+They were attacked by a United States force of 150 regulars, 200 Indians and a strong body of militia.
+After a loss of 8 killed and 20 wounded the remaining 120 British surrendered.

 July 3.
-United States General Brown having with him 6,000 rank and file marched
+United States General Brown having with him 6,000 rank and file marched against Fort Erie which surrendered, being held by but 170 British.